 This easy game works well as an icebreaker to get your game night started in a good mood.

 You only need an ice-cold drink can to get started.
-The game’s goal is to entirely pass the can without using your hands around the bathtub.
+The game aims to pass the can entirely without using your hands around the bathtub.
 Players can use any other body part, but they can’t use the same body part as other players.

 For instance, you can pass the beverage from your neck to a knee, but you can’t pass the bottle from one chest to another player’s chest.
 The player who drops the can is subject to a penalty and must restart the game using a different body part than the previous one.

-Once you’ve mastered passing an unopened can around, try doing the same thing with an opened can.
+Once you’ve mastered passing an unopened can, try doing the same with an opened can.

 Musical hot tub jets

 This game is quite similar to musical chairs.
-The only difference between this game and musical chairs is that the jets from the bathtub are used in place of the chairs.
+The only difference between this game and musical chairs is that the bathtub jets are used instead of the chairs.

-Start the game by turning off the jets in one seat of the hot tub.
+Start the game by turning off the jets in one hot tub seat.
 Allow someone (preferably a dry person who faces away from the tub) to play music while everyone in the hot tub moves clockwise.

 When the music abruptly stops, everyone must freeze in place.
-When you freeze, and there isn’t a jet blowing up against you, you are out; you have to get out of the tub and pay the price.
-Then turn off the jets to another seat.
+When you freeze, and there isn’t a jet blowing up against you, you are out; you must get out of the tub and pay the price.
+Then, turn off the jets to another seat.

 Note: You must turn off your tub’s jets for this game to function correctly; otherwise, every seat would still have jets going, and there would never be a winner.

 This is another entertaining game.
-Since you don’t need to finish sentences, this one is a bit simpler but tricky.
+Since you don’t need to finish sentences, this one is simpler but tricky.